MEVAGISSEY HARBOUR TRUSTEES (MHT)

 vi) We need to plan how we can better protect vulnerable areas around the harbour from flooding (particularly Harbour office and West Quay).
 This would include not only flood protection but also ensuring all electrical equipment is above anticipated water height.

 vii) We need to continue with our journey to become “net zero”.
 It is quite clear that if we want to reduce our carbon footprint and reduce our electricity bills then solar panels are the most practical way forward.
 However, we need to overcome planning issues, ensure integrity of structures and have detailed costings provided for the recommended solution and apply for grant funding.
-This is being project managed by the Harbour Master.
+This is being project managed by Harbour Master and was completed in October 2023 with solar panels fitted on three sites around the harbour.

 viii) We need to keep abreast of how the market changes with regards to the decarbonisation of small vessels and provide the necessary new infrastructure for this.